 Wondering how to do a baby bath?
 Here's a step-by-step guide to help you master the basics.By Mayo Clinic Staff

 Are you nervous about giving your newborn baby a bath?
 Bathing a slippery newborn can be a nerve-wracking experience.
 Your baby might not like it much, either.
 With a little practice, however, you'll both start to feel more comfortable at bath time.
 Start by learning baby bath basics.

 How often does my newborn need a bath?

 Is it better to bathe my baby in the morning or at night?

 That's up to you.
 Choose a time when you're not rushed or likely to be interrupted.
-Some parents opt for morning baths, when their babies are alert and ready to enjoy the experience.
+Some parents opt for morning baths, when their babies are alert.
 Others prefer to make baby baths part of a calming bedtime ritual.
 If you bathe your baby after a feeding, consider waiting for your baby's tummy to settle a bit first.

 Is a sponge bath good enough?

-A baby bath doesn't necessarily need to be done in a tub of water.
-The American Academy of Pediatrics recommends sponge baths until the umbilical cord stump falls off — which might take up to three weeks.
-If you'd like to give your baby a sponge bath, you'll need:
+The American Academy of Pediatrics recommends sponge baths until the umbilical cord stump falls off — which might take a week or two.
+To give your baby a sponge bath, you'll need:

 - A warm place with a flat surface.
 A bathroom or kitchen counter, changing table, or firm bed will work.
-Even a blanket or towel on the floor is OK if it's warm enough.
+Even a blanket or towel on the floor is OK.
+Pad hard surfaces with a blanket or towel.

 - A soft blanket, towel or changing pad.
 Spread it out for your baby to lie on.

 - A free hand.
 Always keep one hand on your baby.
 On a changing table, use the safety strap as well.

 - A sink or shallow plastic basin to hold the water.
 Run warm water into the basin or sink.
 Check the water temperature with your hand to make sure it's not too hot.

 - Essential supplies.
-Gather a washcloth, a towel — preferably with a built-in hood — cotton balls, mild baby shampoo, mild moisturizing soap, baby wipes, a clean diaper and a change of clothes.
+Gather a washcloth, a towel — preferably with a built-in hood — mild baby shampoo, mild moisturizing soap, baby wipes, a clean diaper and a change of clothes.